 Each of the game’s four classes feels distinct and plays drastically different than one another.
 The Colossus is slow and tanky, the Storm is frail and can stay in the air forever, the Ranger is extremely versatile, and the Interceptor is quick and deadly.
 They each fulfill a unique role in battle and add a lot of replayability to the game.

-Anthem tries to add a level of challenge by disabling flight when holding certain items, however all this really does is temporarily remove access to one of the game’s best mechanics.
+Anthem tries to add a level of challenge by disabling flight when holding certain items.
+However, all this does is temporarily remove access to one of the game’s best mechanics.
 Missions are relatively short, which works in the game’s favor by preventing objectives from becoming too repetitive.

-As a result, most abilities including your Ultimate are on relatively short cooldowns, which can be reduced even further through weapons, components, and support gear.
+As a result, most abilities, including your Ultimate, are on relatively short cooldowns, which can be reduced even further through weapons, components and support gear.
 Having frequent access to each javelin’s unique pool of abilities makes battles feel epic and encourages you to perform combos with your teammates.

-It’d be great if the game also managed to nail its shooting mechanics but that’s simply not Anthem’s strong-suit.
+It’d be great if the game also managed to nail its shooting mechanics, but that’s simply not Anthem’s strong-suit.
 The shooting is still serviceable and becomes a lot better in the end-game once you have access to more powerful weapons.

-I had reached level 24 by the time I had wrapped up the events of the game’s main story, which included replaying some missions for deeper understanding and to help my friends progress.
+I had reached level 24 by the time I had wrapped up the events of the game’s main story, which included replaying some missions for deeper understanding and helping my friends progress.
 After hitting this point, I still found myself wanting to return to the game each day, even as I write this review.

-While I’ve seen every story mission, there are a few contracts I haven’t yet experienced, however I’m sure at some point I will step away from the game in favor of something else, returning whenever new content drops.
+While I’ve seen every story mission, there are a few contracts I haven’t yet experienced.
+However, I’m sure at some point I will step away from the game in favor of something else, returning whenever new content drops.

 The Final Verdict

 To me, Anthem feels exactly like what a live service game should.
-BioWare has created a template that they plan on fleshing out in the future with new content and improving on with incremental patches.
+BioWare has created a template that they plan on fleshing out in the future with new content and carrying on with incremental patches.

-Yes there are better games you could play in favor of Anthem, but that doesn’t mean it’s bad for what it is.
+Yes, there are better games you could play in favor of Anthem, but that doesn’t mean it’s bad for what it is.
 BioWare has already done an excellent job at fixing issues and communicating with players regarding the future of Anthem.

 If you’re new to the game or plan on picking it up, check out our extensive guides for unlocking everything Anthem has to offer: